GDQuest/website/content/post/2017/news/godot-kickstarter-next-monday/index.md

 category:
 - news
 date: 2017-05-09T09:18:18+02:00
 description: It's happening!
-On Monday, May 22, GDquest will be on Kickstarter to fund the first professional game creation course for Godot 3!
+On Monday, May 22, GDQuest will be on Kickstarter to fund the first professional game creation course for Godot 3!
 tags:
 - gdquest
 - godot game engine